lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-4.rst

 **6. Pin or download the extracted line profile.**
 In the pop-up "Extract" window click "Pin Chart/Table" to send the extracted fluxes to the table and chart panels of the results viewer, as shown in Figure 3.
-Clicking either download button will present options for download file formats.
+Clicking either of the two download buttons will present options for downloadable file formats, including a DS9 region file.

 .. figure:: images/portal-105-4-3.png
     :width: 500